s2quake/commands/README.md

 parser.Parse(args);
 ```

-> See the JSSoft.Library.Commands/JSSoft.Library.Commands.Parse project
+> See the JSSoft.Commands.Parse project

 ## Invoke